gh123man/Fireball-for-PHP/README.md

 Once the ORM class is instantiated in the construction of the parent class, it registers a the FireballDataAccessInterface object “data” as a member variable with the parent class.
 This is a public member that provides controlled access to the underlying table and communicates directly with the ORM class.

 The FireballDataAccessInterface (the second key component of Fireball) intercepts function calls named after the columns in the database.
-This allows you to do something like this
+Lets assume we have a Person class, it allows you to do something like this:

-    $table->data->id(); //fetches the value of the id column
+    $table->data->name(); //fetches the value of the name column

     $table->data->name(“bob”) //sets the value of the name column.